gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 the Protection Engines exploit SCTP DATA chunks having a dedicated Payload Protocol Identifier.

+During initialization, that is before Association reaches the ESTABLISHED state (see {{state-diagram}}), inband Key Management SHALL exploit DATA chunks with Protection Engine PPID (see {{iana-payload-protection-id}}), those DATA chunks SHALL be sent unprotected.
-Key management of protection engine is RECOMMENDED to use the SCTP DATA chunks inside SCTP CRYPTO chunk for handshaking, in that case any packet being exchanged between protection engine peers shall be transported as payload of Crypto chunk (see {{crypto-chunk}}).
+As soon as the Association reaches ESTABLISHED state, Key management of protection engine is RECOMMENDED to use SCTP DATA chunks with Protection Engine PPID inside SCTP CRYPTO chunk for handshaking, in that case any packet being exchanged between protection engine peers shall be transported as payload of Crypto chunk (see {{crypto-chunk}}).

 Key management MAY use other mechanism than what provided by SCTP CRYPTO chunks, in any case the mechanism for key management MUST be detailed